harvardinformatics/python-intensive/Python-Part3.md

 ---
-title: "[Workshop] Python intensive, day 3"
+title: "[Workshop] Python intensive, part 3"
 description: "More on writing your own functions, debugging strategies, and exception handling in Python."
 authors:
     - Lei Ma
     - Tim Sackton
 ---

-# Python intensive, day 3
+# Python intensive, part 3

-## Review of Days 1 + 2
+## Review of Parts 1 + 2

-Welcome to day 3 of our python intensive course.
-This is the last day of the "introduction to computer science" part of the course, after which we will move on to the "introduction to data science" part.
+Welcome to Part 3 of our python intensive course.
+This is the last part of the "introduction to programming" part of the course, after which we will move on to the "introduction to data science" part.
 Let's review what we have learned so far:

 1. A computer program is a sequence of instructions that is read from top to bottom and executed by the computer.
 You need to give it extremely precise instructions.
 It's helpful to use **pseudocode** to plan our the logic of your program before you apply the **syntax** of your programming language.
 2. **Variables** are assigned to data using the `=` operator.